Pseudoexpertise/Math-Odyssey-II/standards/rules.md

 - Timestamp
 - Date of Visitation

-**Graphics**, **pictures**, **diagrams** and similar media must include a link to their source.\
+It is imperative that **graphics**, **pictures**, **diagrams**, and analogous media be accompanied by a link to their source.\
-The **bibliography** must include all your references, and all your references must be included in your bibliography.\
+The bibliography is to include all references used in the text, and all references used must be included in the bibliography.\
-Well-known mathematical results from reliable sources do not require proof, but citation.\
+It is evident that well-known mathematical results, when sourced from reliable publications, do not necessitate proof; rather, citation is sufficient.\
-Mathematical results from non-reliable sources require proof and citation.\
+Mathematical results from unreliable sources must be supported by evidence and appropriately cited.\
-Your own mathematical results do not require citation.
-But proof alone is not sufficient.
-It is mandatory to provide a derivation too.\
+The mathematical results obtained by the author do not require citation.
+However, it must be noted that proof alone is not sufficient.
+It is imperative to provide a derivation as well.\
-As long as after the derivation follows a proof of said statement, the derivation itself does not need to be a proof if it is the evidence that justifies trying to prove said result.
-In that case, empirical arguments can also be valid.\
+Provided that after the derivation, a proof of the aforementioned statement is presented, the derivation itself does not necessitate proof.
+The derivation serves merely as substantiating evidence to support the endeavor to prove the result.
+In such instances, empirical arguments can also be valid.\
-Anything you have to look up requires a citation.\
+Any information that requires documentation must be accompanied by a citation.\
-When you do a proof analogously to something you have found in the literature, mention the source you got your idea for the proof from.
+When a proof is analogous to a concept found in the literature, it is essential to cite the source from which the proof idea was derived.\

 ### Correct Submission